Few-shot Image Generation via Masked Discrimination

 In addition, recent works in few-shot image generation have provided different research perspectives.
 RSSA \cite{xiao2022few} proposes a relaxed spatial structural alignment method with compressed latent space based on inverted GANs \cite{Abdal_2020_CVPR}.
-RSSA aims to preserve the image structure learned from the source domain, which is inappropriate for some abstract target domains like artists' paintings.
-GenDA \cite{yang2021one} focuses on 1-shot image generation and achieves diverse synthesis results with two lightweight modules, attribute adaptor and attribute classifier applied to fixed pre-trained generator and discriminator, respectively.
-Therefore, it is hard for GenDA to adapt pre-trained GANs or transfer some particular attributes to a target domain very different from the source domain.
+RSSA aims to preserve image structures learned from source domains, which is inappropriate for some abstract target domains like artists' paintings.
+AdAM \cite{adaptative} introduces an adaptation-aware approach that works especially well for unrelated source/target domains.
+Researches including MTG \cite{zhu2021mind}, OSCLIP \cite{kwon2022one}, GDA\cite{zhang2022generalized}, and DIFA \cite{zhang2022towards}, et al. focus on exploring single-shot GAN adaptation with the help of pre-trained CLIP \cite{pmlr-v139-radford21a} image encoders.

-\textbf{Domain translation} Domain translation research has provided many approaches based on conditional GANs \cite{isola2017image,zhu2017unpaired,zhu2017toward} and variational autoencoders (VAEs) \cite{lee2018diverse} to convert an image from the source domain to the target domain.
+\textbf{Domain translation} Domain translation research has provided many approaches based on conditional GANs \cite{isola2017image,zhu2017unpaired,zhu2017toward} and variational autoencoders (VAEs) \cite{lee2018diverse} to convert an image from source domains to target domains.
 However, most domain translation approaches \cite{ma2018exemplar,richardson2021encoding} ask for abundant training data in both source and target domains, constraining its application to few-shot tasks.
 Recent works \cite{pang2021image,saito2020coco} separate the content and style in image translation to relieve this problem.
 SEMIT \cite{2020wang} applies semi-supervised learning with a noise-tolerant pseudo-labeling procedure.
 Despite that, abundant class or style-labeled data are still required for conditional GANs or VAEs training.
 This paper aims to realize model-level unconditional few-shot image generation based on models pre-trained on large-scale source domains and only a few real samples instead of image-level translation.